-So, he has made it his mission to plant seeds of change in South East Asia—not only in the minds of the women there, but also in the minds of the men and parents who do not allow these women to flourish as people.
+Plant seeds of change in South East Asia—not only in the minds of the women there, but also in the minds of the men and parents who do not allow these women to flourish as people.

-WGB’s goal is to give these women the tools and resources to do that, to understand that they should and will have the opportunities that they lack.
+Give these women the tools and resources to do that, to understand that they should and will have the opportunities that they lack.
 That they can escape the cycle of violence and injustice that surrounds them and find a better life through the development of their own skills and talents.

 Alexis is the founder of InnerCamp, a community to help its users rediscover and harness the wellness within them.
 He is also a life coach who teaches people how to tap into their flow of positive energy through what he deems the InnerCamp approach.

 Alexis’ work revolves around the guidance of people through their life struggles so naturally, he wanted to look for another way to do this.
 He found his answer with starting Women Going Beyond.
 With this organization, he hopes to continue his legacy of giving back but on a grander scale.
 He wants to bring empowerment and opportunites to the women of South East Asia.

 "All women should have the power to embrace who they are, define their future and change the world."

 Miriam is an Educator and performer.
 She has studied acting and holds a Master Degree in English Studies, and she is a pre-doctoral student in Sociolinguistics.
 Specifically, she applies the English language learning intersection with gender.
 Moreover, she puts into use multimodal tools such as theatre, comics, and music in a way to empower students to develop critical English language literacy.